 It was amazingly easy to make (as long as you plan ahead and have the right ingredients in the cupboard), extremely satisfying and delicious.

-So whilst the Elderflowers are still in bloom, get out with a pair of scissors/secateurs, pick a carrier bag full and get making.
+So whilst the Elderflowers are still in bloom, get out with a pair of scissors/secateurs, grab a carrier bag, get out for a walk and then get making.

-Thank you the Ghillie James for the recipe from her book, “Jam, Jelly and Relish” which is packed full of seasonal recipes.
-Whilst totally delicious, served with water and ice, Ghillie also has a great recipe for a cocktail, using the cordial, which has now become a favourite sundowner! (will add this too)
+I always use Ghillie James’ recipe, from her book, “Jam, Jelly and Relish” which is packed full of seasonal recipes.
+Whilst totally perfect, served with water and ice, Ghillie also has a great recipe for a delicious, refreshing Elderflower and Rum cocktail, using the cordial, which has now become a favourite sundowner!
+You can find the recipe here.

 Elderflower Cordial Recipe – Makes about 5 litres

 Approx 50 Elderflower heads (shaken to remove any creatures, don’t wash)